tayruxin/tp/docs/UserGuide.md

 > [**APPLICATION_STATUS**](#application-status-description) should be one of the following: `PA`, `PI`, `PO`, `A`, `R`.

 **Example:**

-1. You want to prepare for the upcoming interviews you received.
+**Step 1:** You want to prepare for the upcoming interviews you have received.

-2. Simply type `filter s/PI` to filter the list of companies to show only companies with status "Pending Interview". and press Enter.
+**Step 2:** Simply type `filter s/PI` to filter the list of companies to show only companies with status "Pending Interview" and press Enter.

 ![img.png](images/filter-command/FilterByPI.png)

-3. You can then view all the companies that you have pending interviews for from the company list.
+**Step 3:** You can then view all the companies that you have pending interviews for from the company list.

 ![img.png](images/filter-command/AfterFilterCommand.png)

-**Possible Error:**</br>
+**Possible Error:**

 If you enter an invalid prefix for the filter command, you will see an error message informing you of the invalid command, and suggest the correct format to follow.